Thursday, April 6, 2017

 Lunch was taken out of the way next to a sedated looking khlong.

 ‘Are you enjoying this?’
-I asked Annie hoping that the narrowness of the paths weren’t causing her any displeasure.
+I asked Annie hoping that the narrowness of the paths wasn’t causing her any displeasure.

 ‘Yes, it’s really nice here, we should do more cycling like this.